Witft/WaaS_Simulation_Platform/README.md

 Modeling And Simulation Of Running Workflow In the **Workflow as a Service platforms**.

-Later I will write about what **functions I have added to original project**.

 ## Getting Started

 You can just open this project with IDEA.